Kidney stone treatment

 There are four main types of kidney stones:

-The most common type of kidney stone is created when calcium combines with oxalate in the urine.
-Inadequate calcium and fluid intake, as well other conditions, may contribute to their formation.
+The most common type of kidney stone occurs when calcium combines with oxalate in the urine.
+Inadequate calcium, fluid intake, and other conditions may contribute to their formation.

-These stones are less common and are caused by infections in the upper urinary tract.
+These stones are less common and result from upper urinary tract infections.

 These stones are rare and tend to run in families.